Elopteryx/upload-parser/README.md

 Paint-Upload is an asynchronous file upload library, allowing non-blocking parsing of multipart requests, using the async IO API introduced with Servlet 3.1.

-The actual multipart parser is based on the Apache Commons-Fileupload library.
+The actual multipart parser is based on the parser from Undertow.
 Using that I created a custom ReadListener implementation, which can be customized with a fluent API, however you wish.